 Paired sets and supersets are two terms often used synonymously, so let me explain what I mean here.
 Usually paired sets are two or more exercises that you perform back to back with little to no rest between exercises.
 So you could do squats, pull ups and triceps extensions as a paired set.
 Usually you rest at the end of this sequence.
 But why should you do this?

-Now let’s delve into the main benefit of paired sets.
-They simply save you a lot of time.
-Doing two or more exercises back to back cuts down the time you need for resting dramatically.
+Let’s delve into the main benefit of paired sets: they simply save you a lot of time.
+Doing two or more exercises back to back cuts down the time needed for resting dramatically.
 If you normally rest two minutes between every set and you are doing two exercises for three sets each, pairing them up saves you six minutes every workout compared to straight sets.

 Most of us have at least six different exercises per day to perform on a given training day, so you can easily see how much time you could save by pairing them up.
 Often you can reduce workout time by half, which leaves you with more time to do other things like cooking up a nice, anabolic post workout meal!